 - calcareous, calciferous, calcific, calcification, calciform, calcite, calcium, calculability, calculable, calculate, calculation, calculator, calculus, caliche, chalk, decalcification, incalculable, precalculate, recalcification, recalculate

-Amazing, huh!
-As you can see, knowing a dead language helps you understand big words.
-An understanding of root Latin and Greek words means you’ll be able to understand English and the other romance languages more easily.
+Understanding root Latin and Greek words means you’ll be able to understand English and other romance languages more easily.

 Understand English more